14 Things to Know Before Trying On Wedding Dresses

 Eat before your appointment.

-We suggest saving the boozy brunch and heavy meals until after you've finished trying on wedding dresses for the day, but you don't want to go into your appointment with an empty stomach.
-Eat a light meal ahead of time—something that will hold you over for a couple of hours (and ward off any nerves or jitters you may have).
-Be sure to drink plenty of water and get enough rest in the days leading up to your appointment as well so that you're feeling your absolute best when the day arrives.
+While we recommend saving the boozy brunch for after you've finished trying on wedding dresses for the day, you certainly don't want to go into your appointment with an empty stomach.
+One of our biggest pieces of wedding dress shopping advice is to eat a light meal ahead of time—something that will hold you over for a couple of hours (and ward off any nerves or jitters you may have).
+Be sure to drink plenty of water and get enough rest in the days leading up to your appointment as well so that you feel your absolute best when the day arrives.

 Don't forget about additional costs.

-By now, you should have an idea of how much money you're comfortable spending on your dream wedding dress, but remember that your budget doesn't just include the gown itself.
+By the time your appointment arrives, you should have an idea of how much money you're comfortable spending on your dream wedding dress, but remember that your budget shouldn't just include the gown itself.
 Add-ons and accessories, such as a veil, sash, jewelry, wedding shoes and undergarments, will also add to your bottom line.
-You'll also need to plan for wedding dress alterations, which range in price depending on the service.
+You'll also need to account for the cost of wedding dress alterations, which range in price depending on the service.
 Factor in these costs before you give the salesperson your final shopping budget, or ask for their estimate during the appointment if you're not sure how much of your budget to set aside.

 Ask about trunk shows and sample sales.